howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 ![](https://imgur.com/ik5P7RO.png)

-What's important to understand about this architecture that you're dealing with two(!)
+What's important to understand about this architecture is that you are dealing with two(!)
 GraphQL API layers.

 #### The application layer

 The first GraphQL API is the one that you already started building in the previous sections of this tutorial.
 This is the GraphQL API for the **application layer**.
-It defines the API your client applications are going to talk to.
-Here is where you implement _business logic_, common workflows like _authentication_ and _authorization_ or integrate with _3rd-party services_ (such as Stripe if you want to need to implement a payment process).
+It defines the API that your client applications are going to talk to.
+Here is where you implement _business logic_, common workflows like _authentication_ and _authorization_ or integrate with _3rd-party services_ (such as Stripe if you need to implement a payment process).
 The API of the application layer is defined by the GraphQL schema in `src/schema.graphql` - we'll therefore from now on refer to this schema as the **application schema**.

 #### The database layer